Lilongwe University of Agriculture and Natural Resources

 Ministry of Agriculture, Irrigation and Water Development MoAIWD), ICRISAT -International Crops Research Institute for the Semi-Arid Tropics, National Shallholder Farmer Association of Malawi (NASFAM), Total Land Care

 Malawi is a small, low-income country with an agriculture-based economy.
 Yields are low; generally, less than 1 ton per acre for maize, the main staple.
-Households typically farm around two acres of rainfed land and struggle to feed their families.
+Households typically farm around 2 acres of rainfed land and struggle to feed their families.
 Major production constraints include declining soil fertility, increasingly unpredictable rainfall, pests and diseases, and unaffordable farm inputs.
-The country is agroecologically diverse with variation in soil health, because of long-term farming practices.
+The country is agroecologically diverse with variations in soil health because of long-term farming practices.
 The dominant approach in agricultural research, extension, and development in Malawi has been modernization: promotion of synthetic fertilizers and agrochemicals to achieve short-term increases in maize yields.
 This approach has only been successful in increasing production when supported by high levels of input subsidies, which have been neither economically nor environmentally sustainable.

-Over the past two decades, several institutions have followed an alternative approach of supporting farmers to increase production of maize and other crops, while at the same time maintaining or improving their natural resource base.
+Over the past two decades, several institutions have followed an alternative approach of supporting farmers to increase production of maize and other crops while at the same time maintaining or improving their natural resource base.
 Researchers from national and international research institutions and universities—many supported by the CCRP—have been working with smallholder farmers to develop technologies to meet their complex and diverse farming needs, including legume varieties for particular agroecologies and markets, maize-legume cropping systems for production and soil health, and botanical pesticides.
 Farmer research networks (FRNs) are increasing the range of contexts and level of farmer engagement in research.
 A small number of training and extension initiatives—mainly by non-governmental organizations—promote farming based on agroecological principles.